On the multivariable generalization of Anderson-Apostol sums: Introduction

 If $h_1=\ldots=h_n={\bf 1}$, then we write

-Furthermore, we also derive identities for $U_{\omega}^{(a)}(k_1, \ldots, k_n)$ with weights being the logarithms, the Gamma function, the Bernoulli polynomials and binomials coefficients.
-Our results are a generalization of identities due to the Kiuchi, Minamide and Ueda~\cite{K.M.U}.
+Furthermore, we also derive identities for $U_{\omega}^{(a)}(\boldsymbol{k})$ with weights being the logarithms, the Gamma function, Bernoulli polynomials and binomials coefficients.
+Our results, which are generalizations of many known results, will be presented in Sections~\ref{sec2}-\ref{sec4}.
+The proofs will be given in Section~\ref{sec5}.

-\section{The function $U_{\omega}^{(a)}(k_1, \ldots, k_n)$}
+\section{The function $U_{\omega}^{(a)}(\boldsymbol{k})$}

+We recall that an arithmetic function $f$ is called completely multiplicative or additive if $f(mn) = f(m)f(n)$ or $f(mn)=f(m)+f(n)$, respectively, for all positive integers $m$ and $n$.

-In this section, we derive certain identities for $U_{\omega}^{(a)}(k_1, \ldots, k_n)$ when the weight $\omega$ is completely multiplicative or completely additive, respectively.
+In this section, we derive certain identities for $U_{\omega}^{(a)}(\boldsymbol{k})$ when the weight $\omega$ is completely multiplicative or completely additive, respectively.